Tarık Çetin: Early career

 He began his football career at Fenerbahçe Academy and signed his first professional contract with Fenebahçe in the 2018-2019 season, then loaned to Fatih Karagümrük.

 Çaykur Rizespor (2019–2025)

 On July 17, 2019, he was traded to Rizespor along with Burak Albayrak and Mahsun Çapkan in the transfer of Vedat Muriqi.
 On 24 July 2019, Çetin signed a professional contract with Çaykur Rizespor.

 On 1 November 2019, he made his professional debut in the Süper Lig with Çaykur Rizespor in a 2–0 loss to Galatasaray.

 In November 2022, he renewed his contract with Rizespor until the end of 2024–25 season.

 Fenerbahçe (2025–present)

 On July 13, 2025, he signed a one-year contract with Fenerbahçe, where he started to play football.

 On 5 October 2025, he made his debut with Fenerbahçe as a starter, in Turkish Super Lig eighth week away match against Samsunspor, a clean sheet by 0-0.

+On 26 February 2026, he made his continental debut in his career in a 2-1 UEFA Europa League away won against Nottingham Forest.